 The microbial cells in and on your body outnumber your own cells ten to one, and would fill a soup can if you put them all together!
 Luckily, the vast majority of these microbes are harmless, and many are essential in the environment.

 Currently 14 academic staff, supported by 4 technicians and 2 administrators, provide research-led teaching of microbiology to over 1,000 undergraduate students.
 In addition to a BSc degree in Microbiology, our academic staff direct a denominated B.Sc. degree in Environmental Science and significantly contribute to the delivery of denominated B.Sc. degrees in Biotechnology and Marine Science.
-At the postgraduate level, the discipline offers an MSc degree in Biotechnology and a Postgraduate Diploma in Applied Microbiology.
+At the postgraduate level, the discipline offers an MSc degree in Biotechnology.

 Since 2007 Microbiology has been a constituent discipline in the School of Natural Sciences at NUI Galway.